emo-bon/metagoflow-data-products-ro-crate/README.md

 # MetaGOflow-Data-Products-RO-Crate
-This RO-Crate contains the results and metadata for the analysis of 1 raw sequence data sample (i.e. 1 sequence result (shotgun sequencing reaction) from 1 DNA sample from 1 sampling event at 1 site) using the MetaGOflow workflow, and it’s associated metadata.
-These will be primary data input to the FE VRE.
+This RO-Crate contains the MetaGOflow workflow results and metadata for the analysis of one EMO BON sampling event (i.e. 1 sequence result (shotgun sequencing reaction) from 1 DNA sample from 1 sampling event at 1 site).

 This ro-crate is specifically for the [FAIR-EASE Biodiversity Use Case VRE data products](https://fairease.eu/use-cases/biodiversity-observation) - it does not include all of the MetaGOflow output.